 - Add sauces, gravies, liquid dressings, and moist toppings (sour cream, butter, mayonnaise) to foods.

-- Cut food into small pieces, take small bites (½ teaspoon or less), and chew well.
+- Eat food that has been cut into small pieces.
+Take small bites (½ teaspoon or

 - Between bites of food, sip a beverage.

 - Drink homemade vegetable and fruit juices.